drmancini/osmiumcore-lib/README.md

-# RaptoreumCore Library
+# osmiumCore Library

-A pure and powerful JavaScript Raptoreum library.
+A pure and powerful JavaScript osmium library.

-Raptoreum is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Dash network allows for highly resilient Raptoreum infrastructure, and the developer community needs reliable, open-source tools to implement Raptoreum apps and services.
+osmium is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Dash network allows for highly resilient osmium infrastructure, and the developer community needs reliable, open-source tools to implement osmium apps and services.

 ## Table of Contents